 “True, but you can’t think and dream your way to your goals.
 Nor your happiness.
 Yes, there is a dual meaning.
 You must grasp both.”

 “There was a very successful book written many years ago that took the world by storm.
-But, let me tell you here as I have told Stephen over and over.
+But, let me tell you here as I have told Steven over and over.
 That message was incomplete.
 I hope that it indeed helped many, many people.
-There is no way, however, that success and happiness comes solely from our thoughts.
+There is no way, however, that success and happiness is created solely from our thoughts.
 If they are, we are deceiving ourselves in most cases.
 Nirvana might be an exception.
 We may focus, envision, dream and faith our way to great plans, but consistent, proper actions are the only way to achieve these things.
 Your thoughts have to become alive and they must drive your activity.
-Let us discuss the strategies and tactics that Stephen requires, that all of us require, to see this through.
+Let us discuss the strategies and tactics that Steven requires, that all of us require, to see this through.
 There is happiness to be had in the effort and success in the completion.”

-He wanted to share with Stephen all the concepts that had drawn Michael out of his mediocrity at a critical time in his distant past.
+He wanted to share with his son, Steven, all the concepts that had drawn Ben out of his mediocrity at a critical time in his distant past.

 “We all need to start from scratch occasionally.
 Take stock.
 Rediscover ourselves.
 It can be done and it should be a bit liberating.
 I do it more often than I’d like to admit.
 But, we have to or we’d go a bit batty!”

-“Today is even more important for them,” Michael said solemnly, perhaps betraying an intimate knowledge.
+“Today is even more important for them,” Ben said solemnly, perhaps betraying an intimate knowledge.
 He nodded and sighed softly.

-“Let me tell you what I laid out for Stephen after his eighteenth birthday.
+“Let me tell you what I laid out for Steven after his eighteenth birthday.
 Let’s see if it re-energizes you.
 These ideas are essential at any age and are able to almost immediately help clarify our outlook and improve our ability to act with purpose.
 I wanted him to at least attempt to accomplish the very first item on my list during his first semester.”